-Looking for somewhere new to go walking and hiking?
+Looking for somewhere new to go walking and hiking when the current situation has resolved?
 There’s an island that each October celebrates its love of both and has an interior that’s begging for further exploration.
-Head to the Gran Canaria Walking Festival to find out why this Canarian island offers so much more than a beach holiday.
+Hopefully this year you’ll be able to head to the Gran Canaria Walking Festival to find out why this Canarian island offers so much more than a beach holiday.

 What’s promised is a cultural experience as well as an introduction to parts of the island rarely experienced by other visitors.

 In previous years small groups have toured the volcanic crater of Bandana, the famous Arco del Coronado and the volcanoes of La Isleta.
 Food is served up at local restaurants with transport laid on each day.

 So if you are sat on the beach gazing at your navel and wondering what happens on the rest of the island, just head inland.

 Road cyclists, windsurfers, surfers have long made this island their getaway.
 Looking for a late summer adventure holiday, find out more about the Gran Canaria Walking Festival and have a watch of the teaser video, above.